 - Visual learners

 - Web developers wanting to improve Search Engine Optimization

 - Students wanting to search a video and go directly to a specific topic

-- A transcript file is separate from the video file.
-It is uploaded into the player as a caption or subtitle file attached to the video.
-Having captions “burned in” is more expensive.
+- A transcript file is generated from the video and uploaded separately into the video platform as a subtitle.

-- If adding video to a Canvas course, upload it to another streaming service (such as YouTube), and then link to it from your course.
-You can make videos private so that only those with the link can view them.
+- If adding video to a Canvas course, upload it to another streaming service (such as Echo360, Kaltura or Microsoft Stream), and then link to it from your course.

 - Consider adding black to the bottom of your video once you’re done editing to allow room for captions to display without covering any of the footage.
 Captions usually display on the bottom 1/3 of the screen.

 - Provide a downloadable file of the transcript alongside audio files (accessible Word or PDF).